 Find peace just in the fact that picky eating is a normal phase that toddlers go through.
 A nurturing and accepting caregiver is the key to helping them pass through this phase so that it doesn't snowball into a bigger problem.
 If what you're currently doing just isn't working, accept the fact that you need to try something new.

-So without further ado, here are my top tips to help kids overcome picky eating + enjoy a wider variety of foods:
+Here are my top tips to help kids overcome picky eating & enjoy a wider variety of foods: